barrerasilvia/playwright-accessibility-automation/README.md

 ## ⚠️ Important Notes

-- Automated testing **cannot detect all accessibility issues**.
+- Automated accessibility testing **cannot detect all accessibility issues**.
 - Manual testing with assistive technologies is still required.
-- Axe is used here only where it provides real value.
+- Axe-core is used only where it provides real value.
+- WCAG 2.2 conformance includes several success criteria that **cannot be reliably automated**.

+---
+## 📋 WCAG Coverage

+Automated accessibility checks in this project are aligned with:

+- WCAG 2.0 Level A and AA
+- WCAG 2.1 Level A and AA

+While some automated rules may conceptually relate to WCAG 2.2, **full WCAG 2.2 conformance cannot be achieved through automation alone**.

+WCAG 2.2 introduces success criteria that require manual evaluation, such as:

+- Focus visibility
+- Target size requirements
+- Dragging alternatives
+- Consistent help availability

+For these criteria, **manual testing is required**.
 ---
 ## ▶️ Running the tests

 ```bash